RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Methodology

 \squishend

-The parameters for M3D are experimentally-calibrated by the fabricated device models, circuit analysis, interconnect model, and physical design tools presented in ~\cite{aly2018n3xt}.
-We summarize all system parameters in Table~\ref{table-parameters2}.\footnote{The main memory latency values in this table refer to average main memory access latency. \nmg{We also analyze the design tradeoffs for M3D systems with various main memory latency values in \sect{\ref{sec:sensitivity}}}.} We also show the configurations analyzed in \sect{\ref{sec:architecting}} in parenthesis for each element.
+We summarize all system parameters in Table~\ref{table-parameters2}.\footnote{The main memory latency values in this table refer to average main memory access latency.} We also show other configurations analyzed in \sect{\ref{sec:architecting}} in parentheses.

-\nmg{\head{Cache and Core}} In our analysis, we initially consider the same core and L1 caches for all configurations.
-The 2D configuration has a deeper \nmg{and larger} cache hierarchy compared to the TSV3D and M3D designs since it has the lowest available memory bandwidth and the longest memory access latency.
+\nmg{\head{Cache and Core}} We initially consider the same core and L1 caches for all configurations.
+2D has a deeper \nmg{and larger} cache hierarchy compared to 3D and M3D since it has the lowest available memory bandwidth.
 We consider a cache hierarchy for M3D similar to N3XT~\cite{aly2018n3xt} (private L1 and shared L2).
-We consider the same cache hierarchy for TSV3D.
-In \sect{\ref{sec:architecting}}, we study the effects of different cache sizes and core configurations on M3D's performance.
+We consider the same cache hierarchy for 3D.
+In \sect{\ref{sec:architecting}}, we study the effects of different cache and core configurations in M3D.

-\nmg{\head{Main Memory}} We assume all three systems have large enough main memory capacity to house applications' dataset in our experiments.\footnote{We also discuss the scenario where the entire dataset does not fit in one M3D stack in Section~\ref{sec:discussion}}.
-Although the main memory in our M3D baseline is RRAM-based and different from the DRAM used in 2D and TSV3D, in our performance analysis, we primarily distinguish the memories of different systems by their bandwidth and latency, and not other device features.
-Despite its benefits, M3D memory has reliability issues and limited endurance, which is alleviated in our baseline with prior techniques (see \sect{\ref{sec:background}}).
-Our M3D baseline uses RRAM main memory due to its larger density compared to other technologies feasible for M3D integration (e.g., STT-MRAM)~\cite{aly2018n3xt}.
-We also evaluate the performance of a potential M3D system with STT-MRAM main memory in \sect{\ref{sec:case-study}}, but we leave further exploration of other memory technologies as future work.
+\nmg{\head{Main Memory}} In our analysis, all three systems have large enough main memory capacity to \taco{contain the working set of all applications in Table~\ref{table:wls}}.\footnote{\appmove{We also discuss the case where data does not fit in one stack in \sect{~\ref{sec:discussion}.}}} Although the main memory in the M3D baseline is RRAM-based and different from DRAM used in 2D and 3D, in our performance analysis, we primarily distinguish memory systems by their bandwidth and latency and not their other device features. \taco{As explained in \sect{\ref{sec:background}}, in our evaluations, we employ the same technique used in the M3D baseline for alleviating the reliability and endurance issues of the RRAM-based memory~\cite{aly2018n3xt}.}